-As seen in Section \ref{sec:model}, we assume strong dependencies on interactions, which means that an interaction can be effective only if the two simple effects making up the interaction are involved in the problem.
-Then, it may be clever to apply a first process of selection to discard the inoperative single effects on $\vu$ and $\vd$ respectively.
-Different approaches may be envisioned to proceed this selection.
-Among them, screening rules can eliminate variables that will not contribute to the optimal solution of a sparse problem sweeping all the variables upstream to the optimization.
-When such a screening is appropriate, we may use the work of \cite{Lee:PAMI17} focused on Lasso problems, which present a recent overview of these techniques together with a screening rule ensemble.
-Once the screening is done, the optimization of a Lasso problem gives the final set of variables.
+As described in Section \ref{sec:model}, we make the assumption that interactions have strong dependencies, which means that an interaction can be effective only if the two simple effects associated with the variables in interaction are included in the model.
+For this reason it may be advantageous to make an initial selection in order to eliminate inoperative single effects on $\vu$ and $\vd$ respectively.
+Different approaches for carrying out this selection may be considered.
+For example, screening rules can eliminate variables that will not contribute to the optimal solution of a sparse problem, sweeping all the variables upstream to the optimization.
+In cases where this kind of screening is appropriate, the work of \cite{Lee:PAMI17} is a useful resource.
+Their focus is on Lasso problems and they present an overview of these techniques, together with an ensemble of screening rules.
+Once the screening has been performed, the optimization of a Lasso problem gives the final set of variables.